BawdyAnarchist/QubesTricks/AutoInstall/README.md

 2. Run the command: `i3gen.sh` and then reload i3 to take effect.
 3. Add your packages to fed-40-full (stuff like vlc, gimp, gwenview, etc).
 4. Change your qube templates to fed-40-full (but leave the sys-qubes on fedora-40-xfce)
+5. Change Dispvm1-4 netvms.
+I like to have one offline, one sys-firewall, and then VPNs.
-5. If you need multiple monitors, edit `/home/user/.config/QubesTricks/xorg.conf_sample` in dom0
+6. If you need multiple monitors, edit `/home/user/.config/QubesTricks/xorg.conf_sample` in dom0